naivelogic/NFL-smarter-football/README.md

 Months away from the 2019 NFL season, we take a look back on past NFL team season statistics to build a model to predict if a team is playoff bound or not.

 Machine learning models require much more than individual player and team statistics to determine the outcome of a game, let alone the course of a teams season that is filled with uncertainty to the untrained fan.
 Nevertheless, as a naive logician, we can attempt to use the odds in our favor and build a machine learner that can provide us an edge and advance the NFL competitiveness.

+## Data Source
+Most related to NFL Play-by-Play (pbp) 2012 - 2017 season is from [nflscraoR-data]().

+__Point to remember about causality:__ One law of data science to keep top of mind: correlation does not imply causation.
+This is a common statistical phases used to emphasize that a correlation between two variables does not imply that one causes the other.